Zhadyra21/groupie-tracker/README.md

 The project includes following optional tasks for groupie-tracker:
 - search-bar
 - filter
+- visualization
-- visualization.
+- geolocalization

 #### This project will help you learn about :

-- Manipulation and storage of data.
+- Manipulation and storage of data
-- JSON files and format.
+- JSON files and format
-- HTML.
+- HTML
-- Event creation and display.
+- Event creation and display
 - Client-server.